ECB's Constancio plays down risk of moral hazard from QE

-FRANKFURT (Reuters) - Economic recovery in countries on the euro zone periphery has would make it easier for the European Central Bank to buy their bonds as part of a general asset-purchase program, ECB Vice-President Vitor Constancio said on Friday.
+FRANKFURT, April 4 (Reuters) - Economic recovery in countries on the euro zone periphery has would make it easier for the European Central Bank to buy their bonds as part of a general asset=purchase programme, ECB Vice-President Vitor Constancio said on Friday.

 Asked in an interview with CNBC whether concerns about moral hazard might make it hard for the ECB to buy bonds from the countries worst afflicted by the financial crisis, Constancio said this was less of an issue than in the past.